SamueleSoraggi/HMMploidy/README.md

 ### Input

-* the file `names.filelist`, that contains the prefix of each `.mpileup.gz` file (that is, the name of each file including the `.mpileup.gz` extension), for example:
+* The file `names.filelist`, that contains the prefix of each file (that is, the name of each file including the extension), for example:

 ```
 file1.mpileup.gz